 Climate change is complicating the conversation between people and their environment.
 Rice, another cultural symbol representing humans conquering nature, is now conquering humans.
 Saline intrusion due to sea level rise is making it harder to raise rice crops which require fresh water to thrive.
 Rice is a staple food in the Vietnamese diet and makes up almost half of what I have been eating since arriving in Vietnam.

 The Vietnamese people are slowly learning to recognize what is happening.
 According to Dr. Vo Quoc Tuan, an understanding of climate change has grown from less than 20% in 2008 to about 70% during the most recent survey in 2017.
-Although an understanding of climate change is spreading it’s still often far from the mind because as Dr. Le Khuong Ninh, an economist at Can Tho University said, the Vietnamese live an “easy life” with fertile soil and an abundance of fauna, but this is beginning to change.
+Although an understanding of climate change is spreading it’s still often far from the mind because as Dr. Le Khuong Ninh, an economist at Can Tho University said, the Vietnamese in the Mekong Delta live an “easy life” with fertile soil and an abundance of fauna, but this is beginning to change.

 Ms. Nhi Thoi with Change Vietnam said that identifying the effects of climate change as such is an important step in trying to combat the cause of the problem.
 People need to understand the impacts they are seeing are caused by human actions and aren’t simply natural occurrences.
 Only until people recognize that fact can we attempt mitigation strategies.
 Nhi said that the Vietnamese government is much more open to adaptation attempts rather than mitigation.
 Although Vietnam is facing a large portion of the effects from a hotter climate, rising sea levels, and changing rain fall patterns it has contributed very little to greenhouse gas emissions.